 Anyway my love, as you’ve done with so many other composers, thanks for leading me back to Erich Korngold.
-It’s a wonderful recording, a keeper, now the standard against which I’m judging every Korngold Symphony in F-sharp out there (and there are a lot of them, not just Previn’s, as you know), and I would’ve bought it even if I didn’t know a thing about you.
+It’s a wonderful recording, a keeper, now the standard against which I’m judging every Korngold Symphony in F-sharp out there (and there are a lot of them, not just Previn’s, as you know), and I would’ve bought it even if I weren’t crazy in love with you.

 Counted among one of the greatest cellists in the Golden Age of String Players, George Neikrug has died, the day after turning 100.